scout-81/web-nim/README.md

 Unfortunately, I was never able to get the HTML to display in the browser with "data:text/html," in the address bar.
 I also tried base64 encoded text with "data:text/html;base64," but didn't work either.

-If you know how you could fix this, please fork this repository.
+If you know how you could fix this, please fork this repository and submit a pull request..

 I include the source code with comments so editing this should be easy.
 There is a compressed, less human readable version that is almost 3 times smaller in file size then source.
-That is the preferred version for transmission, over web, or any other means.
+I would recommend the compressed version for transmission, over web, or any other means.

-Thats enough about me rambling on with QR codes.

 * * *